rematch/rematch/plugins/select/README.md

 }
 ```

-#### Alternatives
+#### Alternatives to selecting

-Selectors are great for deriving state lazily.
-But, models can only depend on the selectors other model makes public - `slice` will only ever access the current model.
+The reason we use selectors is because they are lazy.
+The biggest drawback is that they have to rely on other models' public lazy interfaces - `slice` will only ever access the current model.

-Using listeners to eagerly keep track of the changes to another model might fit some applications better:
+The actions fired by our store are another public interface that can eagerly track the changes to other models.
+Using a listener reducer might fit some applications better:

 ```js
 reducers: {
   'selectedGroup/change' (state, id) {